 - +4 Wealth due to 2x Large City on the route

-- A moderate multiplier of approximately 154% due to the distance between the two cities
+- A slight multiplier of 130% due to distance

 Trade Routes with Allied Cities